 FindMyPast has a complete set of the records of the Dublin Quaker Library.

-A complete set of Griffith's Valuation (1847-64) is available free at the former Irish Library Council site, www.askaboutireland.ie.
+A complete set of Griffith's Valuation (1847-64), with accompanying valuation maps, is available free at the former Irish Library Council site, www.askaboutireland.ie.

 The Public Record Office of Northern Ireland website has the Calendars of Wills and Administrations for areas now in Northern Ireland from 1858 to 1965.
 Early records are linked to images of the surviving pre-1922 transcripts of full wills for Armagh, Belfast or Londonderry district registries.